 35. Have Fun with Varying Green Tones

-Green is the type of living room color that you can never go wrong with.
-It’s a soothing and fresh color choice that transports you to the middle of a forest.
+Green is a soothing choice that transports you to the forest.

-You can mix and match tones of sage, emerald, mint, or forest green.
-Throw a couple of plants in there, and it’s like enjoying a breath of fresh air while sitting on the couch.
+You can mix and match tones of sage, emerald, mint, or forest green within the same space.
+Add a few house plants, and you’ll feel like you are breathing fresh air every time you sit on the couch.

 38. Create Contrast with Blue and Coral

-This mysterious color could fit into a mid-century modern living room, where sleek lines and clean furniture need elegant backdrops.
-Graphic Charcoal by Behr is the obvious choice here.
+This mysterious color fits perfectly into a mid-century modern living room, where sleek lines and teak furniture need an elegant backdrop.
+Graphic Charcoal by Behr is a strong contender here.

 40. Muted Red